Professional Development Audit Process

 - List of examples and non-examples of satisfactory evidence of professional development (what constitutes evidence - needs to be developed)

-- Certification Procedures and Standards, Article II, Section 5 (PDU Requirements)
+- Certification Procedures and Standards, Article II, Section 5 (PDH Requirements)

-- Certification Procedures and Standards, Article II, Section 4, Item B, No. 2 (submitting incorrect info to Admin Office - signing-off on PDU requirements on annual renewal notice)
+- Certification Procedures and Standards, Article II, Section 4, Item B, No. 2 (submitting incorrect info to Admin Office - signing-off on PDH requirements on annual renewal notice)

-- Professional Development category list (PDU categories and limits)
+- Professional Development category list (PDH categories and limits)

 - Document Retention Policy (disposition audit materials)